 If the module runs in a serious error condition, a software reset is executed.
 In this case, the module starts up automatically and can be used again.
-The volatile runtime settings are reset to default, see chapter 7.
+The volatile runtime settings are reset to default.

 9.2.
 Latencies when leaving the LPM